aplicacionesiosandroid/quiz_plYer/README.md

 ## Research / Exercise on Android Jetpack components and CLEAN architecture

+A Quiz Application that allows for quiz creation (containing any number of questions) and testing.

+A user can go to the admin area and create a number of quizes and their questions.

+Same user can then play test these quizzes to completion (or not, resuming is supported).

 ## Intro

 A Single Activity / Multi Fragment approach (fully rotatable) using: